UAVND/UAV-Companion-Computer/README.md

 *Week of March 29th*

 ### Deliverables
--Brief overview of problem context
+- Brief overview of problem context
 - Discussion of various path finding algorithms considered
   - Simple examples of algorithms seriously using matplotlib
 - Discussion of selected algorithm